julivanespi/AntForDummies/README.md

-# AntForDummies
+# AntForDummies#
-Repo covering the basics of ant.
+This repository will demonstrate the basic structure for a generic java project.

+***